qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 Download the QEA robot software [directly from Google Drive](https://drive.google.com/uc?id=1o5LlYy4cI6oIF5Ptih_pQJUSxHOtJGqy&export=download) (the file is about 2.4 Gigabytes).

-Once the data is downloaded, open a PowerShell, ``cd`` to the folder where you downloaded the file (usually typing ``cd ~\Downloads`` will do the trick to get to the appropriate folder) and run the following command.
+Once the data is downloaded, open a PowerShell, ``cd`` to the folder where you downloaded the file (usually typing ``cd ~\Downloads`` into PowerShell will do the trick to get to the appropriate folder) and run the following command.

 ```powershell
 docker load -i robo_qea_spring_2020.tar.gz